divacs/BarberBookingAPI/README.md

 # 💈 BarberBookingAPI

 BarberBookingAPI is an ASP.NET Core Web API project for booking appointments in a barbershop.
-It supports user registration and login, JWT authentication, role-based authorization, sending email confirmations, and is structured using Clean Architecture principles.
+It supports user registration and login, JWT authentication, role-based authorization, sending email confirmations, and includes Single Sign-On (SSO) via Google.
+The application is structured using Clean Architecture principles and follows security best practices by separating sensitive configuration.

 ---